int128/glob-changed-files-action/README.md

 If `conftest/policy/foo.rego` is changed in a pull request, this action matches against the working directory files.

 ## Specification

-When this action is run on a `pull_request` or `pull_request_target` event, it inspects the changed files in the pull request.
-Otherwise, it matches the working directory files.

 ### Inputs